-Move the selector lever to N (Neutral), and depress the clutch pedal to the floor.
+Move the shift lever to N (Neutral).
+Depress the clutch pedal to the floor while cranking the engine.

-The starter is designed to operate only when the clutch pedal is fully depressed.
+The starter is designed not to operate unless the clutch pedal is fully depressed.

 3. Crank the engine with your foot off the accelerator pedal by turning the ignition key to START.
 Release the key when the engine starts.
 If the engine starts, but fails to run, repeat the above procedure.